 If you haven’t yet seen that term, then you’ve probably noticed that your projections for your shipping costs have been getting less and less accurate over the last five years.

-Dimensional weight, also known as dim weight, is a way for third-party shipping carriers to measure package size.
-Rather than simply setting a parcel on a scale to see how much it weighs, carriers plug the length, width and height of a package into a formula to determine the parcel’s dimensional weight.
+Dimensional weight, also known as dim weight or volumetric weight, is a way for third-party shipping carriers to measure package size.
+Rather than simply setting a parcel on a scale to see how much it weighs, carriers plug the length, width and height of a package into a formula to determine the parcel’s dim weight.

 Most carriers that use dimensional weight pricing then compare the package’s dimensional weight to its actual weight.
 Whichever is larger, that number determines the cost of shipping the package.